-However, thanks to Instagram, we put the word out there and Allied Partners came to the rescue and we hired them to do all of our framing for us.
-Another company that was beyond a joy to work with.
+However, thanks to Instagram, we put the word out there and Allied Partners came to the rescue and we hired them to do all of our framing.
+Another company that was a joy to work with.

 Set Windows & Doors

 Once the framing was done, Allied Partners was back setting all of our windows and doors.
 And this giant door was on backorder, which meant, we lived with access into our home for weeks!

 To say I was one nervous momma would be an understatement.
 Haha!
 But we made it and are all now safely locked up.